mannansiddiqui/AWS-managed-EKS-cluster/README.md

 Site is working fine.

-#### Step-3: PV & storage class
+#### Step-3: Configure Persistent Volumes (PV) and Storage Class (SC).

 Storage class and PV is created in starting of Step-2.

-#### Step-4: Create ingress controller and access above created deployment using ingress and point it to the domain (application should be accessible through a browser)
+#### Step-4: Set up an ingress controller to manage inbound traffic and expose the deployment externally.
+Configure the ingress to point to a domain so that the application is accessible through a browser.

 In order for the Ingress resource to work, the cluster must have an ingress controller running.
 Kubernetes as a project supports and maintains AWS, GCE, and nginx ingress controllers.
 We will use Nginx ingress controller.
 [Here](https://kubernetes.github.io/ingress-nginx/deploy/) is the official documentation to install Nginx ingress controller.